dan283/ShapeUp/README.md

-# shapekey_experiments
+ShapeUp

 Goal is a facial shape manager for Blender, for shapekey based facial rigs.
-One line at a time.

 So far I'm adding functions I'll need down the road.
 I also added a first, more or less functioning prototype.